KhosroBahrami/ObjectDetection_YOLOv3_Tensorflow/README.md

 ```

 ## Datasets
-For training & testing, I used Pascal Pascal datasets.
+For training & testing, I used Pascal datasets.
 To prapare tha datasets:
 1. Download VOC2007 and VOC2012 datasets.
 I assume the data is stored in /datasets/
 ```